 New Jersey — History and Culture

-New Jersey was at the center of the earliest colonial struggles between rival European nations striving to get a foothold in North America.
+New Jersey was at the center of the early colonial struggles between rival European nations striving to get a foothold in North America.
 The Dutch colony of New Netherland was taken over by England in 1664, and the Province of New Jersey was given to two loyalists of King James II: Sir George Carteret and Lord Berkeley of Stratton.

-During the American Revolution, New Jersey was the site of many battles and troop movements on both sides.
-It earned itself the nickname the Crossroads of the Revolution, and General George Washington made his main headquarters at Morristown, which has preserved the site as a national historic park.
+During the American Revolution, New Jersey was the site of many battles and movements on both sides.
+It earned itself the nickname the "Crossroads of the Revolution," and General George Washington setup his main headquarters at Morristown, which has preserved the site as a national historic park.

 General Washington led the Continental Army across the Delaware River in December 1775, winning crucial engagements against the British at the Battle of Trenton and the Battle of Princeton.
-Both sites are preserved as national historic parks.
+Both sites are preserved as historic parks.
 In 1783, the Continental Congress met at Princeton University for four months, effectively making Princeton the capital of America for a short period.